robotlolita/robotlolita.github.io/_drafts/no-i-do-not-want-to-configure-your-app.md

 things (why separate things in steps at all if you need to run all of them anyway?!).

-So we'll try this again:
+“Okay, lemme try this one.”

 ![](/files/2016/01/nvm3.png)
 *Wow, am I supposed to just run `install`?*